 Having read all the above, I hope everything is clear.
 I admit, Rome is a wonderful city to visit, but planning in all the attractions and avoiding those dreaded queues might feel a little overwhelming.
 With that in mind, here’s a quick checklist to help make sure you get the most out of your stay.

 - Plan when you are going and book your flights and accommodation

 - Decide which attractions you really want to visit based on the above itinerary, and any other research you have done

 - Check timeslot availability for the Colosseum on the official website if you want to visit

 - Decide if something like the Omnia Vatican and Rome Card is going to be for you, and purchase it in advance.
 If you aren’t interested in the Vatican attractions, or are going to visit them on a walking tour, you should definitely consider the Roma Pass instead.
 This includes transport and a number of other attractions in Rome.

 - If you’re not getting an Omnia Vatican and Rome Card, make your reservations in advance for all the attractions you know you want to visit which aren’t part of any walking tours you book.
-In particular, our suggestion would be to book in advance for the Vatican Museum, the Coliseum and the Borghese Gallery.
+In particular, you will want to book in advance for the Vatican Museum, the Colosseum and the Borghese Gallery.

 - Enjoy your trip to Rome knowing you’re not going to waste time in line for anything but gelato!

 Where to Go After Rome?